nalply/steps/doc/About.md

 - A step is a minimal unit of work to handle a task.
 - Formally a step is a function taking a task object and a callback.
-- Steps are niquely identifiable (even if the same step is used twice).
+- Steps are uniquely identifiable (even if the same step is used twice).
 - The step runner manages clean asynchronous completion of the steps.

 What is a «task»?